Nesolagus

 Methodology

-• 56-block conversational survey with branching logic
+• Conversational survey with branching logic across 11 theme areas

 • 11 theme areas covering belonging, safety, voice, and identity